software-mansion/react-native-reanimated/docs/versioned_docs/version-2.x/fundamentals/worklets.md

 ## Using hooks

-In practice, when writing animations and interactions with Reanimated, you will rarely need to create worklets using `'worklet'` directive (just take a look at `Example/` folder to see we don't have that many occurences of the directive).
+In practice, when writing animations and interactions with Reanimated, you will rarely need to create worklets using `'worklet'` directive (just take a look at `Example/` folder to see we don't have that many occurrences of the directive).
 What you will be using most of the time instead, are worklets that can be constructed by one of the hooks from Reanimated API, e.g. `useAnimatedStyle`, `useDerivedValue`, `useAnimatedGestureHandler`, etc.
 When using one of the hooks listed in the Reanimated API Reference, we automatically detect that the provided method is a worklet and do not require the directive to be specified.
 The method provided to the hook will be turned into a worklet and executed on the UI thread automatically.